basilm4r0/digital-archive/README.md

 `docker exec digital-archive_solr_1 bin/solr create_core -c omeka-s` to initialize solr core

 Set `solr:8983/solr/omeka-s` for the url of the solr core in the configuration

-### Backups

-Probably the easiest way to do it is by saving the docker volumes.
-For instance, we could change them to be local directories (just like the modules), and save them to `.tar` files and upload them to a S3 or equivalent long term storage.
-It is important that the deployment would be shut down before saving the directories to avoid conccurent read/writes.

-The backup procedure should be tried before deploying.